You may override this value.">Effect Size:

 H0: The average weight of crops per square meter is equal in all fields.

-H1: At least one field yields different average per square meter.
+H1: At least one field yields a different average per square meter.

 |Source||Degrees of Freedom||Sum of Squares||Mean Square||F statistic||p-value|